unional/typescript-blackbook/pages/02-javascript-syntax/async-await.md

 Using `async/await` **may** negatively impact your code performance.

-> Why?

-`await` will block the call until the `Promise` is resolved, it may slow down your code.

 ```ts
 // bad, this function will not return until `p1` and `p2` are resolved
 async function doMultipleThings() {